 Major milestones have been reached on the $220 million Epping Bridge Project in New South Wales with the release of the concept design as well as the award of the tender for key early works, taking the project a step closer to construction.

-A new bridge over the Shoalhaven River in New South Wales is one step closer to beginning construction with the contract to design and build the $342 million Nowra Bridge project awarded to Fulton Hogan.
+A new bridge over the Macquarie River in Dubbo, New South Wales is closer to beginning construction as the $220 million project prepares to call tenders for the lead construction contractor.

 If you're looking to contact us about other matters, please contact us.